sirech/kotlintapas/README.md

 ## Structure of the repository

+Each folder in the source contains an exercise, with a README file describing what to do.

 ### Running the tests

 Tests can be run from _IntelliJ_ or in the console by using: